tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/数据检索/Select 概述_intl_en.md

 You can use the COS SDK, API, COSCMD, or COS Console to execute SQL queries.
 Note that there are certain restrictions on file extraction using the COS Console: Up to 128 MB of files can be extracted, and up to 40 MB of data can be returned.
 To extract more data, you need to use other methods.

->?For more information on the data types supported by COS Select and current reserved fields, see [Data Types](https://intl.cloud.tencent.com/document/product/436/32476) and [Reserved Fields](https://intl.cloud.tencent.com/document/product/436/32475).
+>For more information on the data types supported by COS Select and current reserved fields, see [Data Types](https://intl.cloud.tencent.com/document/product/436/32476) and [Reserved Fields](https://intl.cloud.tencent.com/document/product/436/32475).

 ## Use Limits